- This event has passed.

 Note: The Museum does not have an ATM on-site.

-Free parking is available in the large Cultural Plaza parking lot and garage adjacent to the Museum.
+FREE parking is available in the large Cultural Plaza parking lot and garage adjacent to the Museum.
 Campus decal restrictions are not enforced on weekends.
+In addition, parking restrictions will be lifted on Friday, Oct.
+16, for the first day of the Plant Sale.

 - Children’s Area (Outside)